GeForce Now debuts on iOS via the web, with Fortnite coming

 With iOS support, Nvidia now has pretty universal reach across game platforms and devices.

 “We’ve made a dedication to be an open store platform,” Eisler said.
 “It’s a core tenet.
-We want to support all of the PC game stores so that gamers can bring their own games that they own on those stores already” to play where they want to play.
+We want to support all of the PC game stores so that gamers can bring their own games that they own on those stores already.”

-He added, “We want to bring those benefits the cloud benefits to PC gamers so that you can take all the games you own and run it on a GeForce GPU with the performance compatibility you expect.
+He added, “We want to bring the cloud benefits to PC gamers so that you can take all the games you own and run [them] on a GeForce GPU with the performance compatibility you expect.
 And you can take all your devices.
 We started with Mac, PC, Android mobile, Android TV devices.
 We recently added a Chromebook client based on WebRTC.
 And we have an exciting update today about our web client on iOS Safari.”

 GeForce Now has more than 5 million members.
 People can join the service for $5 a month and get access to 750 games, including more than 75 free-to-play games.
 Eisler said Nvidia streams more than 15 million hours of games from 250 publishers monthly.
 Nvidia now has 22 datacenters for the service, which is available in 70 countries.